Approximate Bayesian inference and forecasting in huge-dimensional multi-country VARs: A huge model of the world economy

 \subsubsection{Other evidence of cross-country spillovers}

 Another way of looking at cross-country correlations is to use the Diebold-Yilmaz (DY) spillover index \citep[see][]{dy2009}.
-Spillovers are measured based on a forecast error variance decomposition (FEVD).
-The index measures the total share of other variable effects (spillovers from one variable to another) in the FEVD.
-The original spillover index of \cite{dy2009} distinguishes to which extent forecast error variance can be explained by its own history as opposed to effects through all other variables in the system.
-The latter effects are dubbed "spillovers" and serve as a measure of connectivity.
-We use a similar approach but focus on cross-country spillovers only.
-The calculation of the underlying FEVD is recursive (in the same manner as was done for the forecasting exercise).
+This index distinguishes to which extent forecast error variance can be explained by its own history as opposed to effects through all other variables in the system.
+The latter effects are dubbed "spillovers" and serve as a measure of overall connectivity.
+For instance, in this paper, we calculate the index based on a generalized forecast error variance decomposition (GFEVD) which avoids order dependence with respect to the elements in $\bm y_t$.
+We report the total share of effects from non-domestic variables (spillovers from one variable to another) in the GFEVD.
+The calculation of the underlying GFEVD is recursive (in the same manner as was done for the forecasting exercise), and we show results for a forecast horizon of $12$ and $24$ months.
+Our focus on higher-order spillovers is motivated by evidence reported in the literature on GVARs \citep[see, e.g.,][]{Feldkircher2016a} which shows that cross-country spillovers (measured through FEVDs) become sizable only after several quarters.